wrgoldstein/how_dbt_works/explain/2_call_stack_high_level.md

     * RunTask(CompileTask)
     * TestTask(RunTask)

   GraphRunnableTask inherits from ManifestTask, which inherits from ConfiguredTask, which inherts from BaseTask.

-### Runners

 Each Task type has its own Runner type:
     * CompileRunner
     * ModelRunner
     * TestRunner

 More on Runners later.

 ### Manifest